swyxio/swyxdotio/content/writing/nontechnical/cfp-advice.md

 (It also trains the YouTube algorithm to start recommending talks rather than entertainment)

+You can find great talks at [Sara Viera's Awesome Talks site](https://awesometalks.party/).

 ## Speak at a Meetup

 If you haven't spoken at a meetup yet, I **strongly** recommend you do so a couple times before you speak at a conference.
 This is your first best trial run to get your speaking nerves out of the way, iron out the presentation technologies you want to use and also to trial your content on people who aren't your dog.
 On the flip side, meetup organizers are generally always looking for speakers, because meetup attendees are a shy, lazy bunch :) so you will be doing them a favor.
 Some meetup organizers like [GitNation](https://gitnation.org/) actively use meetups to seed future conference speakers.